 Where to stay

-I stayed at the Preikestolen Hostel with Hostelling International, but there’s also a mountain lodge too if you want fancier accommodation.
-If you stay at the hostel you get to have breakfast in the mountain lodge.
+I stayed at the Preikestolen fjellstue and Hostel Hostel.
+There’s a hostel and a fancier mountain lodge.
+If you stay at the hostel you still get to have breakfast in the mountain lodge.

 Have you hiked Pulpit Rock?
 Do you want to hike it?
 Leave your comments below!